rivtDocs/rivtdocs.github.io/docs/index.md

 Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
-The model of shared incremental improvement in text documents e.g.software code, has proven effective in programming.
-The extension of this approach to engineering calculations is promising.
+The model of shared, incremental improvement in open source software code has proven effective in programming.
+Although code is only text, the extension of this approach to more general engineering calculation documents is promising.

 A number of powerful calculation programs exist, but they include barriers to widespread sharing.
-These include both high initial, and substantial recurring, software costs.
-Costs are further increased by the constantly changing file formats that require program upgrades or subscriptions to maintain file compatibility.
-In addition, file incompatibility between different programs requires multiple software purchases.
-And current software does not easily generate reports, version control or integrate work from multiple sources.
+These include high initial and substantial recurring software costs.
+Costs are further increased by constantly changing file formats that require program upgrades or subscriptions to maintain file compatibility.
+In addition, file incompatibility between different programs requires multiple software purchases and programs to learn.
+Furthermore current software does not easily generate reports, version control or integrate output from external programs.

-Taken together these barriers prevent widespread sharing and lead to nearly identical calculations being rewritten many times. **rivtDocs** was conceived as an an open source software stack to minimize these barriers and promote sharing.
+Taken together these barriers prevent widespread sharing and result in nearly identical calculations being rewritten many times. **rivtDocs** and **rivt** were conceived as an an open source software stack to minimize these barriers and promote sharing.

 **Program Comparison**